 Once You’ve Got a Down Payment Saved, That’s All You Need

 That’s great you can afford a down payment on a home!
 But you’ll also need money for all the extras homeownership requires.
-Research by Clever Real Estate noted these additional annual expenses when owning a home:
+Research by Clever Real Estate notes these additional estimated annual expenses when owning a home:

 - closing costs – expect to pay from 2 to 5% of the home price